London

 Intro

-In London, hotel luxury plays out in the details: the creak of Georgian parquet underfoot, the scent of Earl Grey tea served at 4pm in a Victorian salon, the view of the Thames from a bathtub on the 19th floor.
-We have sifted through the addresses that deliver on their promises, far from clichés and tourist surcharges.
-Here is our shortlist of 10 palaces and townhouses that really merit the detour.
+In London, luxury hospitality plays out in the details: the creak of Georgian parquet underfoot, the scent of Earl Grey tea served at 4pm in a Victorian salon, the view of the Thames from a bathtub on the 19th floor.
+We’ve vetted the addresses that deliver on their promises, far from clichés and tourist premiums.
+Here’s our shortlist of 10 palaces and townhouses that really merit the detour.

 The selection